Discover Southern Peru

 DAY 12: Cusco to Lima and Home

-Today is going home day, but you’ll still manage to squeeze in a little more exploring.
-After traveling from Cusco to Lima by air, your host will take you to Miraflores, Lima’s attractive commercial borough, where you can shop and explore the leafy oceanfront parks.
+Today is your final day in beautiful Peru, but you’ll still manage to squeeze in a little more exploring.
+After traveling from Cusco to Lima by air your host will take you to Miraflores, Lima’s attractive commercial borough, where you can shop and explore the leafy oceanfront parks.
 A car will be available should you wish to see more of Peru’s capital.

-Later, you will be transferred to Jorge Chavez Airport for your international flight home.
+Later, you will be transferred back to Lima’s Jorge Chavez Airport for your international flight home.